LDSSA/ds-prep-course-2021/README.md

 ### **1.6 Creating a virtual environment**

 Before you work on a learning unit, you'll need to activate a [**virtual environment**](https://realpython.com/python-virtual-environments-a-primer/#what-is-a-virtual-environment).
 By using a virtual environment, you ensure that you have a stable and compatible set of Python packages.
-Don't work outside a virtual environment.
+You should not work outside a virtual environment.
 Don't say we didn't warn you.

-For this Prep Course we will use the same environment throughout, since we won't need too many packages.
-In the LDSSA though, you'll be creating new environments as each learning unit is released.
+On the Prep Course we will use the same environment throughout.
+As a data scientist though, you'll probably create different environments for different purposes or projects.

 **Step 1:** Start by ensuring `pip`, `setuptools`, and `wheel` are up to date: